Quality Online Course (QOC)

 - The course must have been designed and developed in D2L Brightspace by the EIU instructor that taught the course.

-- The course must have been previously taught in the same modality (online or hybrid) for a minimum of two semesters with at least one of those course offerings within the last three years prior to certification giving the faculty member time to "fine tune" the course and to make management and content improvements.
+- The course must have been previously taught online for a minimum of two semesters with at least one of those course offerings within the last three years prior to certification giving the faculty member time to "fine tune" the course and to make management and content improvements.

 - The course must be fully developed containing all content and activities necessary to complete the course.